cobalthq/cobalt-api-docs/versions/v1/content/assets.md

   -H "X-Org-Token: YOUR-V1-ORGANIZATION-TOKEN"
 ```

-> The above command returns JSON structured like this:
+> This command returns JSON structured like this:

 ```json
 {